 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) already requires covered entities (healthcare providers, health plans, and healthcare clearinghouses) and business associates of HIPAA-covered entities to implement safeguards to ensure the confidentiality, integrity, and availability of PHI and protect the privacy of patients and health plan members.

-Texas HB 300 takes those requirements a step further, introducing even stricter requirements for covered entities, which under the new laws, also includes individuals and organizations not covered by HIPAA Rules.
+Texas HB 300 takes those requirements a step further by introducing even stricter requirements for covered entities.
+These new laws also includes:

 Compliance with Texas HB 300 is mandatory for all covered entities that are based in Texas or do business with Texas residents.
 Covered entities under Texas HB 300 differ from covered entities as defined in HIPAA.

 Texas HB 300 expanded the HIPAA definition of covered entity (healthcare providers, health plans, and healthcare clearing houses) to include any entity or individual that possesses, obtains, assembles, collects, analyzes, evaluates, stores, or transmits protected health information in any form.

 Under the federal HIPAA law, “covered entities” are defined as health care providers, plans, or clearinghouses.
 Texas H. B. 300 revised and expanded the definition of a covered entity.
 A covered entity is any Texas individual, business or organization that: